alpacon

 }

 Please note that a user can make 5 pending reset requests at max.
-If that limit exceeds, we will return 403 Forbidden.
+It this limit is exceeded, the server will return a 403 Forbidden response.

 Password reset confirmation

-The confirmation link for password reset looks like the followings.
+The confirmation link for resetting a password will look like the following:

 http://localhost:8000/api/auth/reset_password/confirm/WFVzTuCywZfNJQVNoBCgAgvr4FGojkQ9dKnrK0sQiugSiIwpjfONpeSUjueVchLH/

-Upon successful GET request, API server will redirect the user to alpacon-react. alpacon-react should handle this URL and provide an interface to reset user's password.
+Upon successful GET request, the API server will redirect the user to the alpacon-react.
+The alpacon-react should handle this URL and display a password reset interface.

-If user enters new password, POST it to the server.
+If user enters new password, send a POST request to the server.

 POST /api/auth/reset_password/confirm/WFVzTuCywZfNJQVNoBCgAgvr4FGojkQ9dKnrK0sQiugSiIwpjfONpeSUjueVchLH/